 Our Implementing SAFe courses are taught by one or two SPCTs (SAFe Program Consultant Trainers).
 These inspiring trainers are consultants who are active in the field and have extensive SAFe experience in training and implementing SAFe at large organizations.

 During this four-day course you will learn to:

-- Continue their learning journey and become enabled to train other SAFe roles in the enterprise
+Continue your learning journey and become enabled to train other roles in a SAFe Enterprise

 As a SAFe Program Consultant, you’ll have access to online Trainer Enablement plans to qualify to teach and certify others in Leading SAFe (SAFe Agilist SA), SAFe Product Owner/Product Manager (POPM), SAFe Scrum Master (SSM), SAFe Advanced Scrum Master (SASM), and SAFe for Teams (SAFe Practitioner (SP).
 You’ll also be able to access a variety of learning resources to support certified professionals during and throughout their SAFe journey.